The Lab

 - Databases — PostgreSQL, Redis.

-- Storage & Media — Minio (S3), Immich.
+- Storage & Media — Garage (S3), Immich.

 - Security — Cloudflare Tunnels, AdGuard Home, Vaultwarden.

-- Observability — Uptime Kuma, Beszel.
+- Observability — Uptime Kuma, Beszel, Speedtest Tracker.

-- Utilities — BentoPDF, Palmr, Home Assistant.
+- Utilities — BentoPDF, HA MCP Server.

 This list is constantly updated as I experiment with new tools and equipment.